AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 The lady  next to me tapped my hand and I turned to look at her pulling out an ear bud.
 "Can you turn that down?"

 "No."  I said then stuck it back in my ear, pulled my hood up over my head and pretended I didn't exist in this world.
 And I didn't.
 I drifted into my subconscious reliving all the memories of Alex.
 It wasn't sleep I sought, it was the comfort of my blue-eyed boy who had gotten me through my suicidal days.
 The fear was raging through my blood again.
 I found him in the memories.
-Found him where I was in a corner floating on nepenthe - the only drug that actually worked on my depression for short periods of time but it was highly illegal and se
+Found him where I was in a corner floating on nepenthe - the only drug that actually worked on my depression for short periods of time but it was highly illegal and selling it to me being half human carried a steep penalty.
+It drove full grown human's mad.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjkxNjk1MDksMTQ3OTc4MDAzNCwxMj
+eyJoaXN0b3J5IjpbLTE1MjgyMzc3MDcsMTQ3OTc4MDAzNCwxMj
 c1MjAxNzcxLDE3OTk4NTI0MjYsODM1NjA3NjEzLDc2NTQ4MTk2
 NiwtMTE3NTgxNTI5MiwtODIyNDYxMjI0LDY4MTk5NjUwMSwtOD
 E2MzY5NDEwLDQ3ODkxMzQyNSwxMDQxMzE3MTI2LDEwMzU2MjAy